 Frequently asked questions

-What is the definition of a supply chain?
+What is a basic example of a supply chain?

 What is supply chain management?

-Effective supply chain management is the process of making sure customers get the product they want when they want them.
+Effective supply chain management is the process of making sure customers get the products they want when they want them.
 It’s crucial to individuals, businesses and governments.
-Not getting your hands on the latest Nikes isn’t life or death, but not being able to procure cancer-treating medicines is.
+Not getting your hands on the latest Nikes isn’t life-or-death but not being able to procure cancer-treating medicines is.

-An organised supply is essential to meet customer demand, manage inventory, optimise operations and deliver the product to the end-user.
+An organised supply is essential to meet demand, manage inventory, optimise operations and get the product to the end user.